Conservation of Endangered Species

 We will spend two days out in the field setting and checking pitfall traps as the scientists do where students will be working with materials that are most suited for attracting carrion beetles.
 The data collected from the survey will be used by the Rhode Island Natural History Survey and to help inform the zoo’s work with the endangered American Burying Beetles.

 By the end of the week, students will have a better understanding of what goes into protecting the biodiversity of our planet.
 They will have hands-on experience trapping for the endangered species and have collected real data for the Natural History Survey.
 The week will provide a chance to learn about some conservation projects happening in New England and around the world and a chance to experience what it is like to work in the field.

 Students should have a good understanding of how an ecosystem works and some general animal biology knowledge.
 But mostly they just need to come with a deep appreciation for all living life and a willingness to learn that every species has a purpose.

-**For the field work portion of the week, students should be willing to work outside setting pitfall traps.
-This will include hiking, helping to carry equipment, digging and baiting traps with rotten chicken (all necessary equipment will be provided including gloves & tongs - students will not come in contact with the rotten chicken).
-They should be prepared and okay with getting dirty and smelly!!
+*For the field work portion of the week, students must be willing to work in an outdoor setting checking pitfall traps.
+This will include hiking, helping to carry equipment, digging and baiting traps.